Unfolding the Hong-Ou-Mandel interference between heralded photons from narrowband twin beams: Introduction

 \section{Introduction}

 The two-photon quantum interference named after the seminal experiment of Hong, Ou and Mandel provides evidence of photon bunching and stems from the true quantum features of light \cite{Hong1987}.
 Today, this quantum phenomenon is one of the most important building blocks of photonic quantum information and communication applications \cite{Bouchard2021}.
-Many applications require spectrally tailored single-photon sources in order to guarantee the applicability of the quantum light with the so-called quantum hardware \cite{Riedmatten2005, Schunk2016, Yu2022}.
+Many quantum optical technologies require spectrally tailored photon sources in order to guarantee the applicability of the quantum light with the so-called quantum hardware.
+Hereby, modeling the investigated quantum optics task precisely and accurately with the required photonic source plays an important role \cite{Riedmatten2005, Schunk2016, Yu2022}.

-Regarding photon-pair generation processes, the HOM interference between independent heralded single photons has vastly been investigated on platforms relying both on the four-wave mixing \cite{Harada2011, Qian2016, Jeong2017, Davidson2021} and parametric down-conversion (PDC) \cite{Halder2007, Xue2010, Aboussouan2010, Hua2021}.
+Regarding photon-pair generation processes, the HOM interference between independent heralded single photons has vastly been investigated on the platforms relying both on the four-wave mixing \cite{Harada2011, Qian2016, Jeong2017, Davidson2021} and parametric down-conversion (PDC) \cite{Halder2007, Xue2010, Aboussouan2010, Hua2021}.
 Recently, highly versatile and conveniently tunable sources of photon pairs---usually denoted as signal and idler---have successfully been demonstrated with different spectro-temporal characteristic \cite{Halder2008, Foertsch2013, Mottola2020, Sultanov2022}.
 When utilizing photon-pair processes in the HOM interference experiments, care has to be taken since their multiphoton contributions are known to diminish the visibility of the two-photon interference dip.
-Such results have been reported at least when investigating the indistinguishability of signal and idler \cite{Cosme2008, Takeoka2015, Guenthner2015} and when examining the HOM interference between heralded states from different photon-pair sources \cite{Qian2016, Faruque2019}, as well as between heralded single photons and coherent states \cite{Laiho2009}.
+Such results have been reported at least when investigating the indistinguishability of signal and idler \cite{Cosme2008, Takeoka2015, Guenthner2015} and when examining the HOM interference between heralded states from different photon-pair sources \cite{Qian2016, Faruque2019} as well as between heralded single photons and coherent states \cite{Kolenderski2008, Laiho2009, Xu2023}.
 In case the multiphoton contributions are not taken into account the interpretation of the quantum features of the manipulated light can be falsified.
 In other cases, recently spectral multiplexing have been proposed and realized to counteract the drawback of PDC multiphoton contributions \cite{Hiemstra2020}.